netboxlabs/netbox-proxmox-automation/README.md

 NetBox models virtual machines in an intuitive way.
 You can define roles for virtual machines, such as for Proxmox, and from there you can define both virtual machine state (Active, Offline, etc) and other resources like vcpus, memory, network configuration, disks, and more (perhaps, also, through customizations in NetBox).

+In this context, `netbox-proxmox-ansible` takes virtual machine configurations from NetBox then applies their (running) states to Proxmox.
+Of course, it works in the opposite way as well.

+This automation is based on the premise(s) that:
+  1. You are using Python 3 on your client
+  2. You are using a Python 3 `venv`
+  3. You have a running Proxmox instance or cluster
+  4. You have a running NetBox instance
+  5. You have converted a cloud-init image to a Proxmox virtual machine template
+  6. Your Promox virtual machine template(s) has/have qemu-guest-agent installed, and that qemu-guest-agent has been enabled via cloud-init
+  7. You have access to the NetBox and Proxmox APIs (via API token)
+  8. You have installed the netbox-dns plugin in your NetBox instance (OPTIONAL)
+  9. You are running bind9 as your DNS server and have "admin" rights to make DNS changes (OPTIONAL)
+  10. You are able to run Ansible with elevated privileges (i.e. root)

 ## What this implementation *is not*